-Before you sign anything, you need to know exactly how to calculate your monthly mortgage payment.
-Not a rough estimate — the actual number, broken down so you understand where every dollar goes.
+Before you sign anything, it helps to know how to calculate your monthly mortgage payment.
+The result is a planning estimate based on the assumptions you enter, broken down so you can see where each part of the monthly housing cost comes from.

-This guide walks through the calculation step by step, explains the formula lenders use, and shows you what's really included beyond principal and interest.
+This guide walks through the calculation step by step, explains the standard fully amortizing fixed-rate formula, and shows what may be included beyond principal and interest.

 What Goes Into a Mortgage Payment?